 While no complete set of census returns survives for the period before 1901, there are two record classes which provide partial substitutes:

 The Tithe Applotment Books which are available to search on the NAI’s genealogy website, were compiled between 1823 and 1837 in order to determine the amount which occupiers of agricultural holdings over one acre should pay in tithes to the Church of Ireland (the main Protestant church and the church established by the State until its dis-establishment in 1871).
 There is a manuscript book for almost every parish in the country giving the names of occupiers, the amount of land held and the sums to be paid in tithes.
 These records are available to consult in the Reading Room on microfilm and while the books for Northern Ireland are in the Public Record Office of Northern Ireland (PRONI), there are microfilm copies in the National Archives.
-The Tithe Applotment Books are now online.

 The Tithe Defaulters lists (held by the National Archives under Official Papers Miscellaneous Assorted series) detail people involved in the infamous Tithe War of 1831-1838.
 From 1831 onwards, many people refused to pay the tithe and so began the Tithe War, which was fiercest in Leinster and Munster.
 The names of people who refused to pay their tithe were recorded by the Church of Ireland clergy.